About The Fighters Generation's Game & Character Reviews!

 Viewpoints may also change after

-to use properly.
+Learning the deeper aspects of a fighting game's mechanics, character archetypes, and appreciating the pros and cons of each element is a dynamic thing that takes time.
 In respect to the point I made earlier, I'm 110% positive that some of those "mainstream" reviewers never

 came close to learning even ONE character in said game.